 Results of the benthic community sampling are summarized in Tables 4 and 5.
-The salinities measured at RB-01 and RB-02 were 0.11 and 0.13 parts per thousand (ppt), respectively (Table 1); therefore, both locations were classified as freshwater (bottom salinity ranging from 0 to 0.5 ppt).
+The measure salinity at both RB-01 and RB-02 was 0.12 parts per thousand (ppt; Table 1); therefore, both locations were classified as freshwater (bottom salinity ranging from 0 to 0.5 ppt).
 A taxonomic list and mean abundance of the benthic fauna collected are presented in Table 4.
-A list of the benthic fauna collected in individual replicates collected at each location is provided in Table 5.
+A list of the benthic fauna collected at each location is provided in Table 5.
 Benthic community metrics are summarized in Table 6.

-Total benthic abundance (total number of organisms per square meter [m2]) was 2,727 organisms/m2 at RB-01 and 7,462 organisms/m2 at RB-02 (Table 6).
-Twenty-two benthic taxa were collected from the River Beach locations (Table 5).
-Eleven taxa were collected at RB-01: Diptera (5 taxa), Isopoda (1 taxa), Polychaete (1 taxa), Oligochaeta (2 taxa), and Bivalves (2 taxa).
-Twelve taxa were collected at RB-02: Diptera (6 taxa), Bivalves (3 taxa), Amphipoda (1 taxa), and Oligochaeta (2 taxa).
-Corbicula fluminea (clams) were the dominant taxa at RB-01 and RB-02 (Table 4).
+Total benthic abundance (total number of organisms per square meter [m2]) was 2,892 organisms/m2 at RB-01 and 11,066 organisms/m2 at RB-02 (Table 6).
+Twenty-six benthic taxa were collected from the River Beach locations (Table 5).
+Eighteen taxa were collected at RB-01: Diptera (11 taxa), Isopoda (2 taxa), Tubificida (3 taxa), and Bivalves (2 taxa).
+Twenty-three taxa were collected at RB-02: Diptera (15 taxa), Isopoda (2 taxa), Gastropoda (1 taxon), Bivalves (1 taxon), and Tubificida (4 taxa).
+Tubificidae without capilliform were the dominant taxa at both RB-01 and RB-02 (Table 4).

 Species richness is a comparison of how many taxa are in a sample compared to how many individuals are in a sample.
 Lower values indicate that the total benthic abundance at a location is dominated by a few taxa and does not represent a diverse benthic community.
-The species richness at RB-01 was 2.0 and the species richness at RB-02 was 2.5.
-Species richness values were comparable to values observed in previous years (Table 6).
+The species richness at RB-01 was 2.8 and the species richness at RB-02 was 2.7.
+Species richness values were comparable with, if not slightly greater than, values observed in previous years (Table 6).

 Evenness is a measure of how evenly the individuals collected at a location are distributed among the taxa collected at that location, with a value of 1 indicating that the individuals are distributed as evenly as possible.
-Evenness values were similar at locations RB-01 and RB-02, with values of 0.48 and 0.42, respectively.
-Evenness values were slightly lower than values observed in previous years (Table 6).
+Evenness values at RB-01 and RB-02 were 0.80 and 0.49, respectively.
+The evenness value at RB-01 were greater than those observed in all five previous monitoring events.
+Evenness at RB-02, while greater than the fall 2018 monitoring event, was still less than the spring 2016, fall 2016, spring 2017, and spring 2018 monitoring events (Table 6).

 The Shannon-Wiener Species Diversity Index takes into account species richness and species evenness, with higher values indicating a more diverse benthic community.
-Location RB-01 and RB-02 each had a Shannon-Wiener Species Diversity Index of 1.7 which was slightly lower than values observed in previous years.
-(Table 6).
+Location RB-01 and RB-02 had a Shannon-Wiener Species Diversity Indices of 3.1 and 2.1, respectively which were within the range of Indices observed in the previous five monitoring events (Table 6).

 Simpson's Dominance Index measures the diversity of a sample, with a lower value indicating a more diverse community.
-Simpson's Dominance Index was 0.41 at RB-01 and 0.42 RB-02 (Table 6), which was slightly higher than previous years.
-The change to the Simpson's Dominance Index could be contributed to a dominant abundance of Corbicula fluminea (clam) observed at both sampling locations.
+Simpson's Dominance Index was 0.15 at RB-01 and 0.18 at RB-02 (Table 6), both of which are lower than the values observed during previous monitoring events.

-Results for the benthic community evaluation for fall 2018 were generally consistent with the results for the previous sampling events (spring 2016, fall 2016, spring 2017 and spring 2018; Table 6).
-There was some variability observed in several of the benthic metrics because there was a dominance of Corbicula fluminea (clam) at both locations.
-The majority of the other benthic metrics were within the range of those observed in the previous four sampling events (Table 6), indicating that while the species composition of the benthic community changes seasonally in response to temperature, salinity, and dissolved oxygen fluctuations, the overall health of the benthic community is stable.
+Results for the benthic community evaluation for spring 2019 were generally consistent with the results for the five previous sampling events (spring 2016, fall 2016, spring 2017, spring 2018, and fall

+2018; Table 6).
+The benthic metrics were within the range of those observed in the previous four sampling events (Table 6), indicating that while the species composition of the benthic community changes seasonally in response to temperature, salinity, and dissolved oxygen fluctuations, the overall health of the benthic community is stable.